 But let’s get real—you can’t go wearing normal sunglasses on the slopes.
 Not if you’re serious.
 Extreme conditions, like a sunny day on the slopes, calls for extreme sunglasses.
-The best ski and snowboard sunglasses are all about cutting down the right amount of light so you can see more of your environment instead of squinting the entire way down the slopes.
+The best ski sunglasses are all about cutting down the right amount of light so you can see more of your environment instead of squinting the entire way down the slopes.

 **Note** – A quick hello to anyone reading this, I’m Alastair AKA Product Review Lad.
 I started this site to help people choose the best products to buy, and hopefully what you’re about to read will aid you in your choice.
 This page includes affiliate links to the likes of Amazon, which if you make a purchase I qualify to earn a (typically small) commission.
 Don’t worry as this won’t cost you anything, the likes of Amazon pay any commissions.
 Thank you in advance for your support as this helps Product Review Lad to create the best reviews.